blackms/vSPC/README.md

+I just taken the fork writte by isnotajoke [2] and made few changes in order to work with my use case.

+ORIGINAL README:

 This is a fork of the vSPC.py project [1].
 Most of vSPC.py, as you can see, was written by Zach Loafman.
 I made this temporary repository to hold some changes I made to vSPC.py until they get accepted upstream.